-Members: $m{\emptyset}$ Oversees the establishment and administration of environmental, health and safety policies, programs Peter K. Shea, Chair (3) procedures, and initiatives.
-Donna R. Ecton (3) Frank M. Muller, Jr. (3) Ø Assists the Board in its oversight of risk relating to environmental, health, safety, and security matters.
-Mark A. Pytosh $\emptyset$ Assists the Board in its oversight of the environmental, health, safety, and security portions of the Meetings in 2022: 2 Partnership's ESG initiatives including the Partnership's environmental, health, safety and security risks opportunities, policies and reporting, including those related to climate change and sustainability.
+EH&S Committee Members: > Oversees the establishment and administration of environmental, health and safety policies, programs Peter K. Shea, Chair (3) procedures, and initiatives.
+Donna R. Ecton (3) > Assists the Board in its oversight of risk relating to environmental, health, safety, and security matters.
+Frank M. Muller, Jr. (3) Assists the board in its oversight of fisk relating to environmental, health, safety, and security matters.
+Mark A. Pytosh > Assists the Board in its oversight of the environmental, health, safety, and security portions of the Meetings in 2023: 2 Partnership's ESG initiatives including the Partnership's environmental, health, safety and security risks opportunities, policies and reporting, including those related to climate change and sustainability.
+(3) Independent, Non-Employee Dire ctor

-Conflicts Committee Members: Donna R. Ecton, Chair (3) Frank M. Muller, Jr. (3) $\emptyset$ As requested by the Board, investigates, reviews, evaluates and acts upon any potential conflicts of interest between our general partner or its affiliates, on the one hand, and us or any public unitholder, on the other, the approvals of which (if any) are conclusively deemed to be fair and reasonable to the Partnership and its common unitholders.
-Meetings in 2022: 1 $\emptyset$ As requested by the Board, determines whether the resolution of a conflict of interest is in the best interests of the Partnership. $\emptyset$ Carries out any other duties delegated by the Board that relate to potential conflicts of interest. $\emptyset$ Has the sole authority to retain, compensate, direct, oversee, and terminate any counsel or other advisers, including consultants, attorneys, independent accountants and other service providers, to assist in the evaluation of conflicts matters and to approve such consultants' fees and other retention terms. $\emptyset$ Approvals are conclusively deemed to be fair and reasonable to the Partnership, approved by all of the Partnership's partners and not a breach by the general partner of any duties it may owe us or our unitholders.
+Conflicts Committee Members: ► As requested by the Board, investigates, reviews, evaluates and acts upon any potential conflicts of Donna R. Ecton, Chair (3) Frank M. Muller, Jr. (3) interest between our general partner or its affiliates, on the one hand, and us or any public unitholder, on the other, the approvals of which (if any) are conclusively deemed to be fair and reasonable to the Partnership and its common unitholders. \succ As requested by the Board, determines whether the resolution of a conflict of interest is in the best interests of the Partnership.
+Carries out any other duties delegated by the Board that relate to potential conflicts of interest. \succ Has the sole authority to retain, compensate, direct, oversee, and terminate any counsel or other advisers, including consultants, attorneys, independent accountants and other service providers, to assist in the evaluation of conflicts matters and to approve such consultants' fees and other retention terms. \triangleright Approvals are conclusively deemed to be fair and reasonable to the Partnership, approved by all of the Partnership's partners and not a breach by the general partner of any duties it may owe us or our unitholders.